 When the murder of a drug addict is dumped onto Sanne’s already unmanageable caseload, she suspects the death may be the start of something more sinister.
 But how can she investigate a crime when no one cares about the victim?
 And how can she stop a killer who has no identity, no motive, and no conscience?

 No Good Reason was published in June 2015.
 Set back in my familiar stomping ground of the Derbyshire Peak District, the novel is a police procedural thriller, and the first in the Dark Peak series.
 The book won Best Lesbian Mystery at the 2015 Rainbow Awards, and was a finalist in the 2016 Lambda and Goldie Awards.
-You can buy the paperback or the e-book from Bold Strokes Books or Amazon.
+You can buy the paperback or the e-book from Bold Strokes Books or Amazon, and the audio book is available from Audible.

 “I can’t do this.
 I can’t do any of this without her.”